faisaltheparttimecoder/mock-data/README.md

 # How it works.

-+ Parse the argument parameters
++ PARSES the CLI arguments
-+ Check if the database connection can be established and queries work.
++ CHECKS if the database connection can be established
-+ If all database flag is set, then extract all the tables in the database
++ IF all database flag is set, then extract all the tables in the database
-+ if tables are specified then uses only those tables.
++ ELSE IF tables are specified then uses only target tables
-+ First creates a backup of all constraints ( like PK (primary key), UK, CK, FK ) and also unique index ( due to cascade nature of the drop constraints )
++ CREATES a backup of all constraints (PK, UK, CK, FK ) and unique indexes (due to cascade nature of the drop constraints)
-+ Also store this constraint / Unique index information on the memory
++ STORES this constraint/unique index information in memory
-+ Before loading it will remove all the constraints on the table
++ REMOVES all the constraints on the table
-+ Once done, it will start its loaded by picking random data based on the columns datatype.
++ STARTS loading random data based on the columns datatype
-+ Once its done, it read all the constraints information from the memory
++ READS all the constraints information from memory
-+ fixes PK and UK initially
++ FIXES PK and UK initially
-+ then fixes FK
++ FIXES FK
-+ Check constraints are ignored ( since its not easy to translate it )
++ CHECK constraints are ignored (coming soon?)
-+ Once done it loads all the constraints that it had backed up ( MockD fails mostly at this stage if its not able to autofix the constraints violation )
++ LOADS constraints that it had backed up (Mock-data can fail at this stage if its not able to fix the constraint violations)
-+ Program ends.

 # Usage